Survey of Service Industries: Motion Picture Theatres (THEA)

 Imputation

-When non-response occurs, when respondents do not completely answer the questionnaire, or when reported data are considered incorrect during the error detection steps, imputation is used to fill in the missing information and modify the incorrect information.
-Many methods of imputation may be used to complete a questionnaire, including manual changes made by an analyst.
+When there are non-reported tax data, or when reported data are considered incorrect during the error detection steps, imputation is used to fill in the missing information and modify the incorrect information.
+Many methods of imputation may be used to complete the administrative data, including manual changes made by an analyst.
 The automated, statistical techniques used to impute the missing data include deterministic imputation, replacement using historical data (with a trend calculated, when appropriate), replacement using auxiliary information available from other sources, replacement based on known data relationships for the sample unit, and replacement using data from a similar unit in the sample (known as donor imputation).
 Usually, key variables are imputed first and are used as anchors in subsequent steps to impute other, related variables.

 Imputation generates a complete and coherent microdata file that covers all survey variables.